PengNi/deepsignal-plant/README.md

-# DeepSignal_Plant
+# deepsignal-plant

 ## A deep-learning method for detecting DNA methylation state from Oxford Nanopore sequencing reads.
-DeepSignal_Plant applys BiLSTM structure to detect DNA methylation state from Nanopore reads.
+deepsignal-plant applys BiLSTM structure to detect DNA methylation state from Nanopore reads.
 It is built on **Python3** and **Pytorch**.

 ## Contents